twbs/bootstrap/docs/components/navbar.md

 ---
 layout: docs
 title: Navbar
-description: Documentation and examples for Bootstrap's powerful, responsive navigation header.
+description: Documentation and examples for Bootstrap's powerful, responsive navigation header, the navbar.
+Includes support for branding, navigation, and more, including support for our collapse plugin.
 group: components
+toc: true
 ---

-The navbar is a wrapper that positions branding, navigation, and other elements in a concise header.
-It's easily extensible and, thanks to our Collapse plugin, can easily integrate responsive behaviors.

-## Contents

-* Will be replaced with the ToC, excluding the "Contents" header {:toc}

 ## How it works